 She teaches in the anthropology department at Hamilton College in Clinton, New York.
 Mariam is a non-resident fellow for the think tank Center for Global Policy, first independent, non-partisan American think tank working exclusively on issues at the intersection of U.S. foreign policy and Muslim geopolitics.

-My academic work has been published in Anthropology News, CUNY Forum, and Working Papers in Educational Linguistics.
-I also write journalistic-editorial essays for Religion Dispatches, the Cultural Anthropology blog, and the Harvard Divinity Bulletin.
+Her academic work has been published in Anthropology News, CUNY Forum, and Working Papers in Educational Linguistics as well as chapters in the edited volumes: Language and Social Justice: Case Studies on Communication and the Creation of Just Societies and Oxford Handbook of Language and Race.
+She also writes journalistic-editorial essays for Religion Dispatches, the Cultural Anthropology blog, and the Harvard Divinity Bulletin.

 Mariam graduated with a joint PhD in anthropology and education at the University of Pennsylvania in 2016, followed by a postdoctoral fellowship at the Harvard Graduate School of Education.
 She received her Bachelor’s of Science degree from the University of Arizona in systems engineering, with a minor in mathematics.
 She then completed a Master of Arts from the University of New Mexico in English rhetoric and composition.